maxlebedev/maleficer/README.md

         * We could rewrite lob_bomb as a proc.
 LobberNPC or something
             + This also paves the way for every npc to have their own proc
     - board currently is 66*67.
 I could make it 64*64.
 Leave room for a border
+    - OnDeath/DeathTrigger OnStep/StepTriger redundancy.
+The 'On's could be more ECS-compliant
 ## Game Mechanics/Balance
     - spell mods (+1 range, +1 dmg pickups)
     - cooldown alternatives like damage taken, steps walked (lotta tracking)